AlexUnet/AlexUnet/README.md

-- 👋 Hi, I’m @Alejandro Lopez
+- 👋 Hi, I’m @Alejandro Lopez im a Software developer from Venezuela
 - 👀 I’m interested in ...
+Software development specially in mobile devices.
-- 🌱 I’m currently learning ... advanced HTML and CSS
+- 🌱 I’m currently learning ... advanced Swift and IOS development.
-- 💞️ I’m looking to collaborate on ... projects and jobs
+- 💞️ I’m looking to collaborate on ... projects and jobs where i can learn a lot about software architecture and specialized methodologies
 - 📫 How to reach me ...

 <!---